 - Defined pathways to credential and degree completion.
 Degree requirements with prerequisites and course sequencing are discussed and available in printed materials and online. - Available and sufficient financial aid with clear financial aid advisement.
-Students are advised early how to avoid course duplication in transfers and learn of other needed economic supports. - Completion goals for credentials and degrees.
-A completed credential or degree has far greater lifetime earnings value than a high school diploma or the adult who has "some college." - Student supports such as book reimbursement, paid study and class time, counseling and more included in the award process remove potential barriers to success from the start. - Financial assistance such as scholarships, grants, or work study that allow a student to graduate with little or no debt.
+Students are advised early how to avoid course duplication in transfers and learn of other needed and available economic supports. - Completion goals for credentials and degrees.
+A completed credential or degree has far greater lifetime earnings value than a high school diploma or the adult who has "some college." - Student supports such as tuition and book reimbursement, paid study and class time, counseling and compensation awards for completion of courses, credential and/or degrees.
+Compensation supports remove potential barriers to success from the start. - Financial assistance such as scholarships, grants, or work study that allow a student to graduate with little or no debt.